sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 api-key: [api-key]
 ```

-**TIP 4:** Your indexer sourceFieldName for the OCR text field has to be /document/normalized_images/*/myOcrText if your field is named myOcrText.
+Your indexer sourceFieldName for the OCR text field has to be /document/normalized_images/*/myOcrText if your field is named myOcrText.

+In addition you can log into the Azure portal and verify the creation of the skillset, index and indexers in the Azure Search dashboard

 ## Finished Solution